JessButler/grampian_shielding_ndl/README.md

 The measure of urbanity of the patients’ home area was taken from the Scottish Government’s Urban Rural Classification 2016. https://www.gov.scot/publications/scottish-government-urban-rural-classification-2016/pages/2/

 #### Disclosure Control
-For the interactions of shielding reason + age and shielding reason + deprivation, people in the shielding category of “pregnant with a heart condition” have been combined with the “other” category due to small numbers.
+These summary data have been released to the public by the Grampian Data Safe Haven.
+No data for individuals are provided.
+Due small numbers, for the descriptions of shielding reason + age and shielding reason + deprivation, people in the category of “pregnant with a heart condition” have been combined with the “other” category.

 #### Analytic Code
 The R code used to generate the tables is given in the RMarkdown document “code_demographics.Rmd”.